roadsnail/Pi-ve/README.md

 The below screenshot shows the Pi-ve status/control web page created in node-RED.

-It shows the current status of the Pi-ve, online, current time, plus the current temperature/thermostat setting and CH/HW states.
+It shows the current status of the Pi-ve, online, current time, plus the current temperature/thermostat setting and CH/HW Off/On and 'Demand' states.

 ![Pi-ve V1 30 Node-RED Dashboard](https://user-images.githubusercontent.com/24318993/116281895-1253c900-a782-11eb-9ccd-9a1f381c17d9.png)